Seminar In Person

 • Chia Yen Oh

-Managing Stress in High-Pressure Environments Hosted by: CIOB Scotland Guest Speaker: Chia-Yen – Construction Wellbeing Specialist In partnership with: Scottish Action for Mental Health Itinerary 12:00 – 12:05 Welcome & Introductions – CIOB Scotland • Welcome attendees • Brief overview of CIOB Scotland • Importance of mental health in construction 12:05 – 12:15 Mental Health in the Construction Industry • Key industry statistics • Why stress levels are high in construction • The impact on individuals, teams, and businesses 12:15 – 12:40 Guest Session – Building Resilience in High-Pressure Environments Chia-Yen – Corporate Wellbeing Expert Topics may include: • Recognising stress and burnout in construction roles • Practical techniques to manage pressure • Building resilience and focus • Short mindfulness or breathing exercise for the workplace 12:40 – 12:50 Support & Resources Available Short contribution highlighting available support services from Scottish Action for Mental Health
+Managing Stress in High-Pressure Environments Hosted by: CIOB Scotland Guest Speaker: Chia-Yen – Construction Wellbeing Specialist Itinerary 12:00 – 12:05 Welcome & Introductions – CIOB Scotland • Welcome attendees • Brief overview of CIOB Scotland • Importance of mental health in construction 12:05 – 12:15 Mental Health in the Construction Industry • Key industry statistics • Why stress levels are high in construction • The impact on individuals, teams, and businesses 12:15 – 12:40 Guest Session – Building Resilience in High-Pressure Environments Chia-Yen – Corporate Wellbeing Expert Topics may include: • Recognising stress and burnout in construction roles • Practical techniques to manage pressure • Building resilience and focus • Short mindfulness or breathing exercise for the workplace 12:40 – 12:50 Support & Resources Available Short contribution highlighting available support services from Scottish Action for Mental Health